Shoonkey/puban-bot/README.md

 ### Setting up the environment

-After creating the bot in the [Discord applications tab](https://discord.com/developers/applications), you'll get a token and a client ID, which you can use to set up the production environment (through `.env.production`), and for the development environment you can use a specific guild ID (through `.env.development`) to scope the updates.
-Your environment file will look like `.env.example`.
+After creating the bot in the [Discord applications tab](https://discord.com/developers/applications), you'll get a token and a client ID, which you can use to set up your environment (through a file called `.env.development` or `.env.production`).
+Your environment file should look like `.env.example`.
+You can omit `GUILD_ID` for the deploy command to publish commands to all servers the bot is in, or specify it to scope it to a specific server.

 > Remember to keep the environment file secret as leaking this information can lead to malicious behavior happening freely on the bot.
 If for some reason your bot token gets leaked, access the developer application tab and reset it; that will invalidate the previous token and prevent further malicious behavior!